BYUHPC/sci-comp-course-example-cxx/docs/MountainRange-sequence-diagram.md

 This [sequence diagram](https://mermaid.js.org/syntax/sequenceDiagram.html#sequence-diagrams) written with Mermaid visually represents the calls and work being performed in the `MountainRange` example.

 It is designed to help visualize the relationships between the various entities involved in running the program.
+This diagram emphasizes the new requirements and behaviors being added in Phase 2.
+Compare against the [MountainRangeBasic sequence diagram](./MountainRangeBasic-sequence-diagram.md).

 The code covered by this diagram exists in two separate example files:
 * [MountainRange.hpp](../src/MountainRange.hpp) (base class)